 If you have breathing problems, jaw dysfunction, or recurring orthodontic problems, myofunctional therapy may be able to help you.
 Using just simple exercises with occasional support from an appliance, you can overcome problems related to the form and function of your jaw.
 This can include sleep apnea, snoring, TMJ, and orthodontic relapse.
 At Firouzian Dentistry, we work with certified orofacial myofunctional therapists (OMTs) to help improve your overall health through myofunctional therapy.

-Would you like to learn how myofunctional therapy could help you in Columbus, OH?
+Would you like to learn how myofunctional therapy in Columbus, OH could help you?
 Please call (614) 848-5001 today for an appointment with neuromuscular dentist Dr. Mike Firouzian at Firouzian Dentistry.

 Myofunctional therapy focuses on treating orofacial myofunctional disorders (OMDs).
 Most people with OMDs aren’t formally diagnosed with the condition, but may be familiar with the symptoms they experience, including: